 Additional things are done by using Sparklines in Excel

 If in case you need to edit your sparkling, you enter or delete the data.
 Consider the below example, as shown in the below image.

 Here we have entered data for September month.
 So the sparkline shown above is not an updated one, so let us see how to update the sparkline representing our new data range.

 - Right-click on your sparkline cell where you had previously inserted it.
 Then click on Sparklines and then Select the Edit Single Sparkline’s Data option.

 - The Edit Sparkline Data dialog box will appear.
 As our new data is entered, we need to select the data range again.
 The entered data range is C3:K3.
 After that, Click OK.

 - We can observe how the sparkline is updated after we change or alter our data entered in the sheet.

-- The easiest way to represent the data in form of a line or column chart and in tiny form.
+- The easiest way to represent the data is in the form of a line or column chart and in a tiny form.

-- The disadvantage of sparkline is that it does not show the values associated with it, for a new person interpreting your data can face problem to understand it.
+- The disadvantage of sparkline is that it does not show the values associated with it, for a new person interpreting your data can face problems understanding it.